neurobin/jinarch/README.md

 jinarch
 ```

-Arch Linux installation can be automated (you will still be prompted for passwords for accounts) using a configuration file **jinarch.conf**.
+Arch Linux installation can be automated using a configuration file **jinarch.conf** (you will still be prompted for passwords for accounts).
 If you installed the script, it should be available as */etc/jinarch.conf*.
 Or if you are running from a directory as `./jinarch`, you will have to rename the *./jinarch.conf.in* file to *./jinarch.conf* and make necessary changes there.

 **jinarch** searches for the configuration file as follows: